e-uleyskiy/e-uleyskiy/README.md

 ## About Me

 👨‍💻 Security Software Engineer with 13 years of experience specializing in system programming, core components, and low-level architecture.
-My work focuses on building secure, high-performance systems, with a deep interest in Trusted Execution Environments (TEE), virtual machines, and blockchain protocols.
+My work focuses on building secure, high-performance systems, with a deep interest in Trusted Execution Environments (TEE), virtual machines, Linux Kernel, and blockchain protocols.
 Passionate about designing foundational technologies that prioritize security and performance from the ground up.

 ### Web3 Projects Primarily Built or Led by Me